thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 	-   quartile
 	-   exclude undesired values or groups

--   Filter the results (forthcoming)
+-   Filter the results (partial solution)
 -   Save the results in Google Drive or CSV (forthcoming)
 -   Batch computations